 The Amphitheatre Heritage Hike

-The Amphitheatre is the most recognisable and dramatically imposing feature of the entire Drakensberg range, a World Heritage Site of outstanding environmental and cultural significance.
-A mighty wall of basalt rises over 100 metres from the Tugela Valley to the Lesotho plateau nearly 3000 metres above sea level.
-Part of its aesthetic appeal arises from its near perfect symmetry, extending as a sheer wall of rock some 5 kilometres in length from the Eastern Buttress to the Sentinel Peak in the west, altogether an area of majestic and incomparable beauty providing some of the finest scenery in the world.
+The Amphitheatre is the most recognizable and dramatically imposing feature of the entire Drakensberg range, a World Heritage Site of outstanding environmental and cultural significance.
+A mighty wall of basalt rises over 100 meters from the Tugela Valley to the Lesotho plateau nearly 3000 meters above sea level.
+Part of its aesthetic appeal arises from its near perfect symmetry, extending as a sheer wall of rock some 5 kilometers in length from the Eastern Buttress to the Sentinel Peak in the west, altogether an area of majestic and incomparable beauty providing some of the finest scenery in the world.

 The hike has been planned so that you can walk at a comfortable pace and without the burden of a heavy backpack.
 At the end of the day, you will have the chance to relax and recover at the lodge – providing hot showers, nourishing food and a comfortable bed.

-On this trail, you'll do between 25-30 kilometres over 3 days of hiking with a total ascent of nearly 1200m.
+On this trail, you'll do between 25-30 kilometers over 3 days of hiking with a total ascent of nearly 1200m.
 The views along the way will be worth every drop of sweat!

 Stand on "top of the world" on the Drakensberg escarpment